Germ 4-10 days

-HEIRLOOM This heirloom variety is believed to have originated in the mid 16th century.
+This heirloom variety is believed to have originated in the mid 16th century.
 It remains popular and stands out as it has exceptionally good flavor and texture.
-7 to 9 inch loose head red bib type, leaves are both tender and fleshy.
+7-9” loose head red bib type, leaves are both tender and fleshy.
 Has a thick mid-rib and tolerates both heat and cold.
-Relatively slow to bolt.
-500 seeds.
+500 seeds

 Indoors- 3-4 weeks before planting outside.
 Sow 1/4” deep in cells with soil temps 55-70 degrees.
 Transplant out 8-12” apart.

 Outdoors- Sow 1/4” “deep, 1” apart.
 Thin to 6-12”, depending on the size of lettuce you want from baby to full heads.
 Keep moist during germination.